-Can I use Census records to find out about my ancestors?
+Can I use Census records to find out about the history of my family?

 Yes!
 After 72 years, Census records become public records.
-That means you can look up census records for your grandparents and great-grandparents if they lived in the United States and participated in the census.
-It also means that if you participate in the census now, your descendents can look at census records to learn more about you and their other ancestors.
+That means you can look up census records for your grandparents and great-grandparents if they lived in the United States and participated in the Census.
+It also means that if you participate in the Census now, your descendents can look at census records to learn more about you and their other ancestors.